Australian Survivor

-Australian Survivor is an Australian adventure reality game show based on the international Survivor format.
+Australian Survivor (occasionally branded and marketed simply as Survivor) is an Australian adventure reality game show based on the international Survivor format.
 Following the premise of other versions of the Survivor format, the show features a group of contestants, referred to as "castaways" as they are marooned in an isolated location.
 The castaways must provide food, water, fire, and shelter for themselves.
 The contestants compete in various challenges for rewards and immunity from elimination.
-The contestants are progressively eliminated from the game as they are voted off the island by their fellow castaways.
+The contestants are progressively eliminated from the game as they are voted out of the game by their fellow castaways.
 The final castaway remaining is awarded the title of "Sole Survivor" and the grand prize of A$500,000.

-The series first aired in 2002 on the Nine Network, who as of 2023, also hold the first-run Australian broadcast rights to the flagship American edition of Survivor.
-In 2006, a celebrity edition aired on the Seven Network.
+The series first aired in 2002 on the Nine Network, who as of 2023, also hold the first-run Australian broadcast rights to the American edition of Survivor.
+In 2006, a celebrity aired on the Seven Network.
 Both iterations of the series only lasted one season due to low ratings.